Continued Fractions and Irrationality Measures for Chowla--Selberg Gamma Quotients: Modular Hypergeometric Evaluations

-valid for $\tau$ in the standard fundamental domain of $\PSL_2(\Z)$, using standard modular notation.
+We recalled above the famous modular hypergeometric evaluation giving $E_6^{1/6}(\tau)$.
 In \cite{Beu-Coh}, for now unpublished, a large number of similar evaluations are given corresponding to the nine noncocompact arithmetic triangle groups.
-For each of these groups, explicit Hauptmoduln (such as $1728/j(\tau)$) are given, as well as all the rational CM evaluations of these Hauptmoduln.
+For each of these groups, explicit Hauptmoduln (such as $1728/(1728-j(\tau))$) are given, as well as all the rational CM evaluations of these Hauptmoduln.
 In particular, one can define a Hauptmodul $R_1(\tau)$ for the triangle group $(3,3,\infty)$, and note that $R_1((-1+3\sqrt{-3})/2)=128/3$, thus giving an explanation for the occurrence of this number.
 All the formulas will be given explicitly below, but for now note that to apply Corollary \ref{cor:1} or Theorem \ref{thm:main2} we need hypergeometric functions ${}_2F_1(a,b;c;z)$ with $c=2a$, and we also need $|z|<1$.
 The most important noncocompact triangle groups for which this occurs are $(p,p,\infty)$ with $p=3$, $4$, $6$, and $\infty$, with respective Hauptmoduln denoted $R_1$, $R_2$, $R_3$, and $S_4$ in loc.~cit, and to uniformize we will set $R_4=1-S_4$, and with this convention the argument $z$ of the hypergeometric function will always be $1/(1-R_N(\tau))$, hence the argument $z$ of $T_n$ will be $1-R_N(\tau)$.

-Note that the triangle groups $(2,\infty,\infty)$ and $(3,\infty,\infty)$ with respective Hauptmoduln denoted by $S_2$, $S_3$ also give evaluations of ${}_2F_1(a,b;c;z)$ with $c=2a$, but although they do produce continued fractions, these are not in our family and do not give irrationality results, so we will not consider them.
+\begin{remarks}\begin{enumerate} \item Note that the triangle groups $(2,\infty,\infty)$ and $(3,\infty,\infty)$ with respective Hauptmoduln denoted by $S_2$, $S_3$ also give evaluations of ${}_2F_1(a,b;c;z)$ with $c=2a$, but although they do produce continued fractions, these are not in our family and do not give irrationality results, so we will not consider them. \item We have used the expression of the limit in terms of the functions $T_n$.
+If instead we used the expression given by Theorem \ref{thm:alt}, we would use evaluations for the triangle groups $(2,3,\infty)$, $(2,4,\infty)$, $(2,6,\infty)$, and $(\infty,\infty,\infty)$ with respective Hauptmoduln denoted $J_N$ for $N=1$, $2$, $3$, and $4$, and we have $J_N=4R_N(1-R_N)=1-(2R_N-1)^2$.
+We would obtain exactly the same continued fractions and the same results since the two hypergeometric expressions are linked by a quadratic transformation formula, see below. \end{enumerate} \end{remarks}